deeplearning4j/deeplearning4j/programmingguide/04_conv.md

 dataIter = new RecordReaderDataSetIterator(recordReader, batchSize, 1, numLabels);
 ```

-Addtionally, if we want to scale our images, we can use an ImagePreProcessingScaler and fit it to our DataSetIterator.
+It's important that you normalize images before feeding them through a neural network.
+It's common practice to scale the RGB pixel values between 0 and 1.
+Deeplearning4j's `ImagePreProcessingScaler` does this for us automatically and we "fit" it to the data in case of anomalous values..

 ```
 DataNormalization scaler = new ImagePreProcessingScaler(0, 1);